health / recovery time

 Can I train the same muscles two days in a row?

 Generally no for strength training.
 Muscles need 48 to 72 hours between heavy sessions targeting the same group.
-But you can train DIFFERENT muscle groups on consecutive days (for example upper body Monday, lower body Tuesday).
+But you can train different muscle groups on consecutive days (for example upper body Monday, lower body Tuesday).
 Cardio is different: easy cardio can be done daily.